davydany/sultan/docs/faq.rst

 Leverage the Power of Bash from Python
 **************************************

-Bash, while it seems arcaine, actually is quiet powerful!
+Bash, while it seems arcane, actually is quite powerful!
 Creating a Tar Archive of a directory requires us to read up on the tar API or check StackOverflow, but if you know how to do it in Bash, you'd be done before you finish reading the StackOverflow post!